STATEN ISLAND, NY CLEFT PALATE & CLEFT LIP REPAIR

 How Can I Learn More About Cleft Lip & Palate Surgery?

-For more information on cleft lip & palate surgery, please contact Staten Island Oral & Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S., F.A.C.S., Lydia J. Lam, D.D.S., Emad Abdou, D.D.S., and Mark Goodenough, D.D.S., M.D. by calling +1 (718-226-1251).
+For more information on cleft lip & palate surgery, please contact Staten Island Oral & Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S., F.A.C.S., Lydia J. Lam, D.D.S., Mark Goodenough, D.D.S., M.D., and Monika Patel, D.D.S by calling +1 (718-226-1251).

 Play Video